 Who Can Receive TAB Assistance?

-Free NJIT TAB services are provided to state, regional, county, tribal and local government entities in EPA Regions 1 and 3 who are interested in learning about, identifying, assessing, cleaning up and/or redeveloping brownfields.
+Free NJIT TAB services are provided to state, regional, county, tribal and local government entities, and nonprofits in EPA Regions 1, 3 and 4 who are interested in learning about, identifying, assessing, cleaning up and/or redeveloping brownfields.

 What Services Can TAB Provide?